terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/16_Review_Standards.md

 4. No resubmission after 30 days → Submission is automatically closed
 5. Consecutive **3 automated validation failures** or **manual review rejections** both count toward the rejection count; after 3 consecutive rejections, the platform automatically generates a **Customer Service Consultation Ticket** (not a review ticket), with a technical specialist providing one-on-one assistance for corrections
 6. **After successfully correcting and submitting a new version, the consecutive rejection count is automatically reset**: Once the developer completes corrections, submits a new version, and passes review, the historical rejection count resets to zero and is no longer accumulated
-7. Resubmit after corrections → Update the version number and re-enter the review workflow under the new version
+7. Resubmit after corrections → Re-enter the review workflow.
+Updating the version number is optional (the platform does not require it) but recommended, so users and reviewers can tell the corrected build apart.

 **Permanent Restriction Terms:**